Chester Cheetah: Too Cool to Fool

 The nonsensical story has Chester Cheetah supposedly being held prisoner in a zoo.
 Yet he can roam freely with no restrictions.
 The zoo keeper Mean Eugene has made off with his wheels and it is your job to reassemble his motorcycle and bust out of there.

 First things first, why?
 Chester Cheetah was popular, but enough to star in a video game?
 I remember Chester as some marketing team’s attempt at being cool to kids.
-And as dumb as I might have been as a child I wasn’t buying it.
+And as dumb as I might have been as a child I was not buying it.
 That could be ignored if the game itself were good.
 But Too Cool to Fool is a mess of bad level design, poor controls, and short length.
 It at least looks decent but that is little saving grace.
 Three strikes and you’re out I’m afraid.

 The first thing you’ll notice is the glacial pace.
 For a cheetah Chester walks slow as molasses.
 He can only run after finding the shoe power-up.
 And even then his run isn’t as useful as you would expect.
 There is a wind up before he breaks into a sprint and even then it is hard to time your jumps properly.
 Even worse, the level design isn’t conducive to you jetting around, making this power-up useless.
 There are sunglasses that let you see invisible items, which is funny as Chester is already wearing sunglasses….yeah.
 Last but not least is the guitar.
 Grabbing it will cause Chester Cheetah to wail on it and become invincible.
 The only problem is his dancing back and forth is uncontrollable, leading to cheap deaths.
-If it isn’t one thing it’s another with this game.
+If it is not one thing it’s another with this game.

 The goal of each level is to find a piece of the motorcycle to activate the exit.
 While this sounds like each stage is a massive maze with well hidden parts, It is the opposite.
 Aside from stage two each piece is in plain sight or given to you outright.
-It’s a bit anticlimactic but you’ll come to appreciate it after experiencing the awful level design.
+It is a bit anticlimactic but you’ll come to appreciate it after experiencing the awful level design.

 Chester Cheetah 008 Chester Cheetah 020 Chester Cheetah 037